Money, Banking and Finance (MSc) 2017 entry

 One year full time

-A strong 2.1 degree classification from a recognised UK university in a subject covering:
+A strong 2.1 Honours degree from a recognised UK university in a subject covering:

 If you studied your first degree outside the UK, see the international entry requirements.